 Welcome to Year 4.

 We are following the 2014 National Curriculum and have geared our curriculum to address the raised expectations set.
 Teaching in Year 4 is skills based through a topic and cross-curricular approach.
-Our general topics and science focus this year will be:

 For issues that are urgent please send a note in your child’s book bag or telephone the school office.
 Where possible, please try to avoid speaking about things at the start of the day unless absolutely necessary.
 I am always willing to meet with parents after school.

 Look out for letters and newsletters in your child’s book bag.
 If you have supplied your email address, most correspondence will be sent to you electronically.
 You can also find a copy of the current newsletters on the notice board on the playground or can check the school website.

 Please make sure that you send a letter in with your child after they return from being absent.
 This should still be done even if you have telephoned the school office.
 You should also send a letter to inform us when your child has a medical or dental appointment.
 If your child has an injury or illness which prevents them from taking part in PE or swimming, please send a letter into school so that we are aware.
 Also, if your child is being collected by someone else, please let us know.

 Children may have different work places for English, Maths and Topic, which will mean that they will be working with different children.
 They are also put into mixed ability learning partners for carpet work (lesson starters and plenaries).
 These are changed regularly throughout the year.
 We encourage ‘peer-assessment’ and the children find this very beneficial.

 Our timetable for each day is displayed in the classroom as a visual timetable.
 We are continuing with Big Writing this year, which includes fun and quick literacy activities/games before the children have an extended writing time of 45 minutes.
 Throughout the week children will continue to take part in ‘Big Maths’ activities working on times tables, mental maths and general number work .